-118. SECOND PHASE CAPITAL INVESTMENT IN THE STREET LIGHTING INFRASTRUCTURE AND UPDATE TO LED LANTERNS remaining 6,500 lights, which were not included in the initial project, to be replaced.
+118. SECOND PHASE CAPITAL INVESTMENT IN THE STREET LIGHTING INFRASTRUCTURE AND UPDATE TO LED LANTERNS

 Councillor Thomas introduced the Second Phase Capital Investment in the Street Lighting Infrastructure and Upgrade to Light Emitting Diode (LED) Lanterns report and explained that following the success of the initial programme to replace units, Welsh Government (WG) had indicated that further funding may be available to complete the project.